MetPX/wmo_mesh/README.rst

-The message format used is a minimal subset with the same semantics as the one in use for a few years in `Sarracenia <https://github.com/MetPX/sarracenia>`_ The main change being a switch from AMQP-specific packing, to a protocol agnostic JSON encoding describer here
+The message format used is a minimal subset with the same semantics as the one in use for a few years in `Sarracenia <https://github.com/MetPX/sarracenia>`_ The main change being a switch from AMQP-specific packing, to a protocol agnostic JSON encoding described here

 https://github.com/MetPX/sarracenia/blob/master/doc/sr_postv3.7.rst